Book with confidence: We're ABTA registered

 Who doesn't want their wedding to be out of this world?
 A planetarium is way more glam than it sounds.
 Newcastle has a venue that offers couples the opportunity to celebrate their big day with a star studded bash.
 Think twinkly lights and a romantic mood setting.
 It’s definitely a setting that will give your wedding pictures the wow factor, and if you’re having children at the wedding, they’ll be fascinated for hours-what’s not to love?!

 If you want to make a splash on your big day, why not celebrate in an aquarium?
 Many have function rooms where you can host your knees up, and then you can slip away for some exotic photo opportunities with the venue’s marine life.
 It’ll definitely prove a talking point for your guests and if you want your day to go swimmingly, we think this is the perfect setting!
+The biggest indoor aquarium is in Portugal's capital Lisbon.
+It could be an ideal combination to have a Lisbon hen party and then the wedding ceremony in the aquarium!

 If you and your hubby-to-be are the outdoor types, what could be more fitting than a treehouse wedding?
 A cut above the competition, think fairy lights and tea lights to take your big day to new heights.
 Perfect for a cosy affair, this is the stuff winter wedding dreams are made of, though they’re equally as fitting on a balmy summer evening.
 If you’re having a spring wedding, it’s worth making the most of the outside space for your reception if the weather holds up.
 Some of the best treehouses can be found in Scotland, the New Forest and Northumberland.